 The sole source of supply of the fuel known to the committee at this time is ExxonMobol Corpration, 3225 Gallows Road, Fairfax, VA 22307. www.exxonmobil.com.

+The sole source of supply of the apparatus known to the committee at this time is Standard Xchange, 176 Standard Parkway, Cheektowaga (Buffolo), NY 14227.